Stoplookin9/ARC_code/waypoint/README.md

 # Waypoint Application
-This application will be used to calculate the fastest route to each waypoint, and translate the route into a series of instructions for the drone to execute.
+This application will be used to calculate the fastest route to each waypoint.